epam/mriviewer/CONTRIBUTING.md

 Project applies very strict rules to ECMA2016 script language.
 Please refer to [Airbnb style guide](https://github.com/airbnb/javascript)

-Some thoughts about project future, features enchancement and other important improvements/fixes, please see in [To Do list](LISTTODO.md)
+Some thoughts about project future, features enhancement and other important improvements/fixes, please see in [To Do list](LISTTODO.md)

 ### Commit